MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Select the environment where you want to turn on the app access control feature.
 1. Select the **Set up app access control** button.
 1. Select the **AuditMode** option in the **Access control** dropdown list.
-1. Select a Dataverse application, then select the **Allow** option that's located above the grid.
+1. Select a Dataverse application, then select the **Allow** option located above the grid.
 1. Select **Save**.
 1. The environment list is displayed again.
-Repeat the procuedre for each environment where you want to turn on auditing.
+Repeat the procedure for each environment where you want to turn on auditing.
 Close the panel when you're done turning on audit mode for your environments.

 > [!NOTE]
 > Audit mode might take up to an hour to take effect, after you update the configuration settings.